ClementTsang/bottom/README.md

 You can also use the pre-built release binaries manually:

-- [Latest stable release](https://github.com/ClementTsang/bottom/releases/latest), generated off of the release branch
+- [Latest stable release](https://github.com/ClementTsang/bottom/releases/latest), built using the release branch
-- [Latest nightly release](https://github.com/ClementTsang/bottom/releases/tag/nightly), generated off of the `main` branch at 00:00 UTC daily
+- [Latest nightly release](https://github.com/ClementTsang/bottom/releases/tag/nightly), built using the `main` branch at 00:00 UTC daily

 To use, download and extract the binary that matches your system.
 You can then run by doing: